xuanzhou1/xuanzhou-academic/content/publication/real-time-prediction-of-probabilistic-crack-growth-with-a-helicopter-component-digital-twin/index.md

   preview_only: false
   caption: The proposed reduced-order simulation approach is  a key simulation
     technology toward realizing the digital twin of complex structures
+summary: " In this paper, a reduced-order simulation approach is developed by leveraging the symmetric Galerkin boundary element method–finite element method (SGBEM-FEM) coupling method and machine learning methods to realize a real-time prediction of probabilistic crack growth in complex structures with minimum computational burden."
 date: 2022-01-11
 ---